hutch445/Website/Projects.md

 ## DMV Simulator

-Here I have a DMVSimulator that we had to do for my Git class: https://github.com/hutch445/DMVSimulator
+Here I have a [DMVSimulator](https://github.com/hutch445/DMVSimulator) that we had to do for my Git class

 ## Hello World

-0
-Here I have a HelloWorld project that we had to do for my Git class: https://github.com/hutch445/csc109assignment4
+Here I have a [HelloWorld](https://github.com/hutch445/csc109assignment4) project that we had to do for my Git class